MSH-10/LeaveManagement.BE/README.md

 ### The architecture follows these main layers:

-- API Layer: Exposes RESTful endpoints for interacting with the Leave Management system.
+- ``API Layer``: Exposes RESTful endpoints for interacting with the Leave Management system.
-- Core Layer: Contains the business logic, domain entities, DTOs, interfaces, and services.
+- ``Core Layer``: Contains the business logic, domain entities, DTOs, interfaces, and services.
-- Infrastructure Layer: Handles data access, including database repositories, EF Core configurations, and migrations.
+- ``Infrastructure Layer``: Handles data access, including database repositories, EF Core configurations, and migrations.

 ### Technologies Used:
 - ``Swagger``: Integrated for API documentation, providing a user-friendly interface to explore and test endpoints.